-As of today, only limited data of the structure of the European Gas Transport Networks is publicly available for research and related purposes.
-The lack of such data renders attempts to verify, compare and validate high resolution energy system models.
+As of today, only limited data of the structure of European Gas Transport Networks is publicly available for research and related purposes.
+The lack of such data hinders attempts to compare and validate high resolution energy system models.

 Motivation and aim

-In this framework, the SciGRID_gas project initiated by the research center DLR Institute of Networked Energy Systems in Oldenburg aims at building an open source model of the European Gas Transport network.
+In this framework, the SciGRID_gas project initiated by the research center DLR Institute of Networked Energy Systems in Oldenburg aims to create an open source model of the European Gas Transport network.
 Releasing SciGRID_gas as open source is an attempt to make reliable data on the gas transport network available.
 Appropriate (open) licenses attached to gas transport network data ensures that established models and their assumptions can be published, discussed and validated in a well-defined and self-consistent manner.
-In addition to the gas transport network network data, the methods developed for building the model SciGRID_gas are published under the Apache 2.0 license.
+In addition to the gas transport network network data, the methods developed for the construction of the SciGRID_gas model are published under the Apache 2.0 license.